FrancoisPorcher/Simulated-Bifurcation/README.md

 ### Optimization results

 By default, SB returns the best vector and objective value found.
-However, it is also possible to configure it to so it returns all the vectors for each agent with the associated objective value.
+However, it is also possible to configure it so it returns all the vectors for each agent with the associated objective value.
 To do so, the `best_only` parameter of the `minimize` and `maximize` functions must be set to `False` (default is `True`).

 ```python
 best_vector, best_value = sb.minimize(matrix, best_only=True)